 In Denmark, Bisca is not only a bakery but a cultural institution known by every citizen.

 Marie Biscuits are undoubtedly the most popular biscuits in the world.
 The mere fact that there are biscuit manufacturers from all over the world that produces them is enough to prove that these biscuits have indeed captured the hearts of people from all nations.

 Marie biscuits are also enjoyed as sandwich biscuits to be filled with jam, margarine or butter.
-Others – especially the sweet tooth – spread condensed milk between the cookies while other cover the biscuits in golden syrup or crumble them with jelly and custard for sweet irresistible dessert.
+Others – especially the sweet tooth – spread condensed milk between the cookies while others cover the biscuits in golden syrup or crumble them with jelly and custard for a sweet irresistible dessert.